Skip to content

 8. Finally, if everything went well we can return the results.
 The base action will take care of sending it back to the playbook API.

-Now that the code has been created we can generate the manifest and update the entrypoint by calling
+Now that the code has been created, generate the manifest and update the entrypoint by calling

 sekoia-automation generate-files-from-code

-The previous step generated two manifests files for us:
+The previous step generated the following manifest file for us:

 {